How to Organize and Split STL Files for OpenFOAM snappyHexMesh Using STL Editor

 Last edited: 2025-07-22 10:49:56

 Complex OpenFOAM simulations require properly organized geometry files for successful mesh generation.
 When your STL files contain multiple solids merged into a single file, separating them into individual boundary regions becomes a critical preprocessing step.
 This guide shows you how to use STL Editor to efficiently split and organize your STL files for OpenFOAM simulations.
+You can also watch this video from this channel below on how to organize your STL file.

 The Multi-Solid STL Challenge in OpenFOAM